Magdolin-PM/safe-guardrails-playground/README.md

 ## 🌟 About the Creator

-This project was created by [Magdolin Harmina](https://www.linkedin.com/in/magdolin-harmina-52139978/), Founder of [QL-Assistai.com](https://QL-Assistai.com) - a consultancy specializing in helping organizations implement AI solutions with proper safeguards.
+This project was created by [Magdolin Harmina](https://www.linkedin.com/in/magdolin-harmina-52139978/), Founder of [QL-Assistai.com](https://QL-Assistai.com) - a Lead Intelligence Assistant helping founders and consultancies with qualifiying, prioritizing and tailoring persoanlized follow-ups that resonates!

 ## Disclaimer